Skip to content Skip to navigation

 Time commitment:

-Weekly session of 1.5 hours along with 30 minutes each week of pre and post session preparation and follow up.
+Weekly sessions of 1.5-2 hours along with 30 minutes each week of pre and post session preparation and follow up.
 To maximise the benefits of this programme, the requirement to attend all of the sessions and complete the pre and post session work will be compulsory.

 The group size will be limited to 12 participants for this programme, to enable the best outcomes for those who do attend.